minicomp/ed/_texts/EN-RoyalAdventurers-1773.md

 shewn to her, which he complies with—
-They return on hoard his own ship, where the lady is joyfully received by his princely associates.
+They return on hoard his own ship, where the lady is joyfully received by his princely associates.*
 [x]

-CHAP.
-XX.
+<a href="#chap-xx">CHAP.
+XX.</a>
-The Royal Adventurers relate the most ex0 traordinary and interesting circumstances of their travels—are interrupted by a vio- lent storm arising—a scene of horror and confusion, but productive of the severest trial of love and friendship.
+*The Royal Adventurers relate the most extraordinary and interesting circumstances of their travels—are interrupted by a violent storm arising—a scene of horror and confusion, but productive of the severest trial of love and friendship.*
 170.

-CHAP.
-XXI.
+<a href="#chap-xxi">CHAP.
+XXI.</a>
-Our adventurers after this scene of distress, are favoured with the continuance of a fair wind; and with a pleasant gale reached the Cicilian shore, to the mutual joy of every party.—Druyno recognizes his lost son with paternal affection, and
+*Our adventurers after this scene of distress, are favoured with the continuance of a fair wind; and with a pleasant gale reached the Cicilian shore, to the mutual joy of every party.—Druyno recognizes his lost son with paternal affection, and
-Thalmeno, his royal father with filial duty.
+Thalmeno, his royal father with filial duty.*
 184.
 [xi]

-CHAP.
-XXII.
+<a href="#chap-xxii">CHAP.
+XXII.</a>
-The nuptials of Thalmeno and Athelia, are magnificently solemnized, at the court of Messina, in preference of their royal companions, who are sumptuously enter- tained by Druyno.
-At length they de- part for their respective kingdoms, and are made mutually happy, by the marriage union, and an entire possession of the hearts of their subjects.
+*The nuptials of Thalmeno and Athelia, are magnificently solemnized, at the court of Messina, in preference of their royal companions, who are sumptuously entertained by Druyno.
+At length they depart for their respective kingdoms, and are made mutually happy, by the marriage union, and an entire possession of the hearts of their subjects.*
 193.

 ---

-### THE TEST OF FRIENDSHIP
+<p class="centered large">THE TEST OF FRIENDSHIP</p>

-CHAP I.
+## CHAP I.

-The birth of Thalmeno—At the age of fifteen he resolves privately to leave his father’s court.—Palmos is informed of his intention, and determines to accompany him.
+>The birth of Thalmeno—At the age of fifteen he resolves privately to leave his father’s court.—Palmos is informed of his intention, and determines to accompany him.
 They elope together—embark on board a vessel—and land safely on the African shore.

-In the island of Cecilia, situated in the center of the Mediterranean sea, there reigned a monarch named DRUYNO, endued with every virtue that could adorn the prince; he swayed the regal scepter

-2 The ROYAL ADVENTURERS.

-with the universal applauses of a grateful people; who, considering him as the guardian of their liberties, and the source of the tranquillity which they enjoyed under his government.—To his skill in martial affairs he had added a knowledge of every other science, that at once elevates and adorns the mind.—At this time peace blest his happy isle, and that he might contribute as much as possible to the happiness of his subjects, he constantly resided among them.
+In the island of Cecilia, situated in the center of the Mediterranean sea, there reigned a monarch named DRUYNO, endued with every virtue that could adorn the prince; he swayed the regal scepter with the universal applauses of a grateful people; who, considering him as the guardian of their liberties, and the source of the tranquillity which they enjoyed under his government.—To his skill in martial affairs he had added a knowledge of every other science, that at once elevates and adorns the mind.—At this time peace blest his happy isle, and that he might contribute as much as possible to the happiness of his subjects, he constantly resided among them.

 But alas! his own felicity was incomplete! for though he married when only eighteen years of age, he had no issue to succeed to his crown—and GRATIANA, his consort, was scarcely fourteen when she became the partner of the royal bed.
-His head, with age was almost silver’d o’er; the lily and the rose had faded on Gratiana’s cheeks, where once they

-triumphed blooming and unrivaled.
+His head, with age was almost silver’d o’er; the lily and the rose had faded on Gratiana’s cheeks, where once they triumphed blooming and unrivaled.

-The ROYAL ADVENTURERS.
-3

-	The Snake each year fresh SKIN resumes.
+> -	The Snake each year fresh SKIN resumes.
+{:.poetry}

-	And eagles change their aged plumes
+> - And eagles change their aged plumes
-	The faded rose each spring receives
+> - The faded rose each spring receives
-	A fresh red tincture on her leaves:
+> - A fresh red tincture on her leaves:
+{:.poetry}

-	But beauties, when they once decay
+> - But beauties, when they once decay
-	Have never known a second May
+> - Have never known a second May
+{:.poetry}

 However, to the universal joy of the kingdom in general, and Druyno in particular, the queen’s pregnancy was announced, when all hopes of such an event had been totally given up; at length, the long wished-for blessing arrives; a prince is born—and nothing but acclamations are heard throughout the island.—The temples resounded with hymns of gratitude to the gods—their praises were chanted in every grove—and caroled through every street.
 Foreigners, who happened to be there, viewed with pleasure and surprize the magnificence with which they solemnized this auspicious day, when the subjects of so good a king seemed emulous

-4 The ROYAL ADVENTURERS.
+4

 to excel each other in giving demonstrations of their joy.
 Without carrying our readers into the nursery, and informing them with what tenderness and assiduity parental fondness watched over his infantile years, we shall only observe that at a very early age, when others are amused with toys, THALMENO, (for so was the young prince named) had acquired an uncommon degree of skill in martial exercizes, which were his delight; and so great was his proficiency in this kind of study, that ere he attained the years of maturity, he gave the most flattering hopes of one day becoming an experienced and successful general; and in every respect worthy of his royal extraction.

-As he grew up, his person bespoke his dignity—his complexion was beautifully

-fair—his demeanour courteous—and for affability surpassed even Alexander himself; by nature formed to please, he took every
+As he grew up, his person bespoke his dignity—his complexion was beautifully fair—his demeanour courteous—and for affability surpassed even Alexander himself; by nature formed to please, he took every

-The ROYAL ADVENTURERS.
 5